New Cap on Gambling Loss Deductions Begins Soon: What to Know Now

 In response, Cortez Masto said in a release: “This is a Republican piece of legislation that is actually causing people to pay taxes on money they lost.
 It makes no sense.”

-When it comes to industry response, according to CNN reporting, the American Gaming Association (AGA) initially supported Trump’s tax megabill, but has reportedly voiced support for restoring the full gambling loss deduction.
+When it comes to industry response, CNN reported that the American Gaming Association (AGA) initially supported Trump’s tax megabill, but has reportedly voiced support for restoring the full gambling loss deduction.

 Reporting gambling losses on taxes